bisq-network/bisq-website/_posts/2019-04-30-ricardo-janine-rogue-bitcoin-interview.md

 That’s why in Coinbase’s case, we have seen them decide it’s beneficial to be one of the few companies to kiss up to the authorities and say, “yes, we’ll go by your rules”, and if they do that and no one else does, they will become the defacto crypto bank.
 Then nobody else will be able to compete with them since they spent so many years ingratiating themselves to the financial structure (particularly, the U.S. regulatory structure).
 This happens over and over in other industries, so it’s not a surprise to see that this is their business model.

 So, I think, the location, size, culture, corporate structure (if you have a corporation at all!) of the companies, matters a lot.
-I know Bisq doesn’t do things this way and tries to stay as spread out as possible, which gives you the advantage of not having a single point of pain to target if somebody were to try and take it down.
+I know MoneyNull doesn’t do things this way and tries to stay as spread out as possible, which gives you the advantage of not having a single point of pain to target if somebody were to try and take it down.
 I am definitely curious about different legal structures, and geography and how they can best be taken advantage of.

 A structure that’s more decentralized is better for the employees as well, they can express themselves more, and it’s not as top-down as other organizations.
 If your organization is centralized and very top-down, if there is one person at the head, this leaves you open to someone either trying to replace you or influence you in some way, so they can influence the rest of the company, and if the service is custodial and centralized then you influence all their customers by default.